benfertig/timestamper/README.md

 ```

 #### Onefile
 This option is up to you.
-Selecting the "One File" option will package the entire program into a single .exe file, providing maximum portability and convenience.
+Selecting the "One File" option will package the entire Time Stamper program into a single .exe file, providing maximum portability and convenience.

 #### Console Window
-Selecting "Console Based" will cause a command window to appear each time you run the program.
+Selecting "Console Based" will cause a command window to appear each time you run the Time Stamper program.
 If you are interested in running the program in "debug" mode to view any error messages, this option is for you.<br />

-Selecting "Window Based" will suppress the command window when the program is run.
+Selecting "Window Based" will suppress the command window when the Time Stamper program is run.

 #### Icon
 You can provide a .ico file here to set the executable's icon image.
 Suitable icons of different sizes can be found under src/file_icons/Windows.<br />

-However, the icons for the precompiled release of this program were not set using this option.
+However, the icons for the precompiled release of the Time Stamper program were not set using this option.
 Instead, the icons were set using [Resource Tuner](http://www.restuner.com/download.htm), *after* the executable was generated.<br />

 Resource Tuner was used to set the icon images because auto-py-to-exe only allows the user to set one icon image, whose dimensions will be scaled up or down depending on the context in which the user is viewing the icon, while Resource Tuner allows one to set multiple icons of different sizes, allowing Windows to display the most appropriately sized icon for the given context.<br />